noiseprotocol/noise_spec/noise.md

 Right-pointing arrows show messages sent by the initiator.
 Left-pointing arrows show messages sent by the responder.

-Pre-messages are shown as patterns prior to the delimiter "...", with a right-pointing arrow for the initiator's pre-message, and a left-pointing arrow for the responder's pre-message.
+Non-empty pre-messages are shown as patterns prior to the delimiter "...", with a right-pointing arrow for the initiator's pre-message, and a left-pointing arrow for the responder's pre-message.
 If both parties have a pre-message, the initiator's is listed first (and hashed first).
 During `Initialize()`,